 Resource Inventory – United Way 2-1-1 maintains an inventory of community-based programs used by the CDI telephone care coordinators to serve children, families and providers.
 Resource information is maintained by the 2-1-1 Information Department.

-Community Liaisons – Community Liaisons from the Children’s Trust Fund serve as a conduit between local programs and the call center.
+Community Liaisons – Community Liaisons from the Office of Early Childhood serve as a conduit between local programs and the call center.
 In this capacity they contribute information to the resource inventory used by the CDI call center and support providers by facilitating local networking opportunities.

 Outcome Evaluation – An annual Outcome Evaluation of calls to Help Me Grow measures the effectiveness of matching family need with program services.
 The evaluation also assesses the program’s effectiveness in meeting annual goals and fulfilling State criteria for results-based accountability.
 Evaluation is conducted by the Center for Social Research, a research entity of the University of Hartford.
 For more information:www.centerforsocialresearch.org